§ 19-4-2. Periodic examinations Access to records.

-(a) The director or the director's designee shall, whenever he or she considers it advisable, but at least once in each year, examine each regulated institution.
+(a) The director, or the director's designee, shall, whenever he or she considers it advisable, but at least once in each year, examine each regulated institution.
 However, the director may extend the examination period for eligible financial institutions to at least once every eighteen (18) months.
-For the purposes of this section, an eligible financial institution means a financial institution with total assets of less than two hundred fifty million dollars ($250,000,000) which has not experienced a change in control in the last twelve (12) month period and which is:
+For the purposes of this section, an eligible financial institution means a financial institution with total assets of less than two hundred fifty million dollars ($250,000,000) that has not experienced a change in control in the last twelve-month (12) period and that is:

 (1) Well capitalized;

 (2) Well managed;